LeadstarlingX/gridtrack-forecasting/README.md

 # gridtrack-forecasting

-Python AI/ML pipeline for the GridTrack delivery-monitoring system.
+Python AI/ML pipeline for the GridTrack AI Agent-integrable delivery-monitoring system.
 Consumes GPS telemetry and anomaly events from the .NET backend over RabbitMQ; produces urgency scores, demand forecasts, surge alerts, and incident clusters — fed back to the .NET backend for live SignalR broadcast.
 Also serves a streaming AI chatbot, dispatch recommendations, a staffing forecast, audio